 Text overlays designed for clicks lead people to action.
-Highlight elements of the Pin that aren’t obvious from the image—like a special feature of a product—to help someone see that your brand or product offering is a good fit for them.
+Highlight elements of the Pin that aren’t obvious from the image – such as a special feature of a product – to help someone see that your brand or product offering is a good fit for them.

 Make sure your description invites Pinners to learn more about your business.
 Descriptions should mention what’s most compelling about your Pin and hint that there’s more to discover on your website.
-Be sure to include a strong call to action, using words like "shop," "make," "find" or "buy."
+Be sure to include a strong call to action, using words such as "shop", "make", "find" or "buy".

 Inspire action by including lists and tips in a text overlay or your Pin description.
-You can also make visual lists by including multiple products in the Pin image, like a set of home decor products that create a tablescape.
+You can also make visual lists by including multiple products in the Pin image, such as a set of home décor products that create a tablescape.
 Or, try “teasing” tips or advice in your Pin, then complete the story when a Pinner clicks through to your landing page.

 There’s no need to use every tip every time – you’ve got options!
 Try a few different approaches and see what works best for you.